hirwajeaneric/tinystepsadaybackend/QUIZ_SAVE_PROGRESS_FIXES.md

 # Quiz Save Progress Functionality Fixes

 ## Overview
 This document outlines the fixes implemented to ensure the "Save Progress" button works correctly in the progressive quiz creation flow, and to properly handle dimension assignment to questions.
+The implementation has been simplified to remove unnecessary complexity and provide a cleaner user experience.

 ## Issues Fixed